tom-hoffman/modular-playground/docs/mission.md

   * For C++ projects, the Mozzi synthesis library is recommended.
   * No part of the project should depend on digital audio workstation (DAW) components.

-### General Guidelines
-  * creating components that interact with other modular music making tools and technologies are good, particularly using USB-MIDI or analog triggers or control voltages;
-  * additional support hardware should be kept simple and commonly accessible;
-  * some open source CAD work and 3d printing is good;
-  * soldering is to be avoided;
-  * Digital Audio Workstation (DAW) software is to be avoided.